Turnover and privatization

 2. Property details

 This section helps you enter the necessary information for the turnover and privatization scheme.
+The following fields are available (depending on the selected strategy):

 3. Turnover rates